Chapter 102 – Reporting of Child Abuse

 a. the age of the student;

 a.
-A pat-down search or a search of a student’s garments (including shoes) will be conducted in private by a school official of the same gender with another adult witness present.
+A pat-down search or a search of a student’s person and/or clothing (including shoes) will be conducted in private by a school official of the same gender with another adult witness present.

 b.
-Strip searches, body cavity searches, and the use of a drug-sniffing animal to search a student’s body are not permitted.
+Strip searches, body cavity searches, and the use of a drug-sniffing animal to search a student’s body are prohibited.

 c.
 Every reasonable effort should be made to have the student voluntarily produce contraband materials thought to be concealed.
 Force should not be used when students resist search efforts unless there is strong cause to believe the contraband constitutes an immediate threat to the student or other persons.
 In the event a student resists or appears to resist a search, an effort should be made to detain the student and the police should be called.